-On 15 June, we sent you a list with 132 documents identified falling under the scope of your request.
-We also asked if you could narrow down the scope of your request to a more manageable amount of documents, according to article 6(3) of Regulation 1049/2001.
+As indicated in our e-mail of 20 April 2018, our preliminary search identified 55 documents falling under the scope of point 1 of your request and 108 documents falling under the scope of points 2 and 3 of your request.
+We asked if you could narrow down the scope of your request to a more manageable amount of documents, according to article 6(3) of Regulation 1049/2001.
 This article provides that in the event of an application relating to a very long document or to very large number of documents, the institution concerned may confer with the applicant informally, with a view to finding a fair solution.